Anita Wyzanski Robboy focuses her family law practice on all aspects of prenuptial agreements, separation, divorce, and post-divorce actions.

 - Boston Bar Association – Co-chair, Senior Lawyers Section

-Family Law Section of the Boston, Massachusetts, and Women’s Bar Associations
+Family Law Section of the Boston, Massachusetts, Women’s Bar Association, Mass Bar Association, Family Law Inns of Court

 - Senior Partners for Justice